Below are some tips for designing character models to give optimal rendering speed.

-Use only a single skinned Mesh Renderer for each character.
-Unity optimizes animation using visibility culling and bounding volume updates, and only activates these optimizations if you use one Animation component and one skinned Mesh Renderer in conjunction.
-The rendering time for a model could roughly double as a result of using two skinned meshes in place of a single mesh and there is seldom any practical advantage in using multiple Meshes.
+You should use only a single skinned Mesh Renderer for each character.
+Unity optimizes animation using visibility culling and bounding volume updates and these optimizations are only activated if you use one Animation component and one skinned Mesh Renderer in conjunction.
+The rendering time for a model could roughly double as a result of using two skinned meshes in place of a single mesh and there is seldom any practical advantage in using multiple meshes.

-Keep the number of Materials on each Mesh as low as possible.
-The only reason why you might want to have more than one Material on a character when you need to use different Shaders for different parts, such as a special Shader for the eyes.
-However, two or three Materials per character should be sufficient in almost all cases.
+You should also keep the number of Materials on each mesh as low as possible.
+The only reason why you might want to have more than one Material on a character is that you need to use different shaders for different parts (eg, a special shader for the eyes).
+However, two or three materials per character should be sufficient in almost all cases.

-When Unity imports animations, it bakes a Model’s inverse kinematic (IK) nodes into forward kinematics (FK), and so Unity doesn’t need the IK nodes at all.
-However, if they are left in the Model, then Unity still includes them in calculations, even though they don’t affect the animation.
-You can either delete the redundant IK nodes in Unity or in your 3D modeling application.
-To facilitate removing the IK nodes, keep separate IK and FK hierarchies during modeling to make it easier to remove the IK nodes when necessary.
+When animations are imported, a model’s inverse kinematic (IK) nodes are baked into forward kinematics (FK) and as a result, Unity doesn’t need the IK nodes at all.
+However, if they are left in the model then they will have a CPU overhead even though they don’t affect the animation.
+You can delete the redundant IK nodes in Unity or in the modeling tool, according to your preference.
+Ideally, you should keep separate IK and FK hierarchies during modeling to make it easier to remove the IK nodes when necessary.